 - What’s the problem that I’m actually trying to solve?
 Understanding whether your problem is related to marketing automation, lead generation, or messaging, will help you choose the right marketing leader for your company.

 - How much am I able to spend on a marketing leader?
-Adding a CMO to your executive team could cost you anywhere between $120,000 and $260,000 annually.
+Adding a senior marketing leader to your team could cost you anywhere between $150,000 and $260,000 annually.
 If this is more than you’re able to spend at the moment, then you may be better served by looking at a different option.

 - What skills are most important for your marketing leader to possess for an immediate impact?
 Every marketing leader will have different strong points.
 Knowing whether your leader needs a stronger handle on communications, data, brand, lead generation, media, or industry relationships will be essential to choosing the right type of marketing leader for your success.